Leeludy/SKT/README.md

 ### Descridtion

+This project has been initialized as a team 3 to conclude our web development studies.\
+It was taken up by the sponsor company and still keep growing.
-It is a tool for the field, for people who work directly with the stock, and who are primarily interested in real availability, monitoring and procurement.
+Designed to be a real tool for the field, for people working directly with the stock and primarily interested in monitoring drone spare parts,\
 Usability and ergonomics are preferred over administrative and financial aspects.

 ### Technologies